denisrobert/cleaningdata_course_project/codebook.md

 The final dataset is the mean calculated on all feature variables (all variables other than subject and activity.name) after grouping the dataset by subject and activity name.

 ## Variables in the final data set.

+Note: All units for features variables are as in the original data set, since they are averages of the original values.

 subject: The ID of the subject on which the measurement was based.